HaniceSun/GeneticAncestryPrediction/README.md

 After evaluating multiple models, such as random forest, random forest with balanced weights, SVM, XGBoost, KNN, GNB, etc.,

-we moved forward with the random forest with balanced weights, which archived 99% and 90% accuracy for super population and population prediction.
+we moved forward with the random forest with balanced weights, which achieved 99% and 90% accuracy for super population and population prediction.
 ```

 ----------